COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 Will my health insurance cover proton therapy?

-The New York Proton Center is committed to helping you secure approval by providing your insurance company with supporting clinical evidence about your case.
+All health insurance companies, including Medicare and Medicaid, cover proton therapy for several clinical indications.
+The New York Proton Center is committed to helping secure approval by contacting your insurance company and providing supporting clinical evidence about your case.
 You can learn more here.
-Please remember to always contact your insurance provider to find out whether your policy covers proton therapy.
-Many providers do, but not all.

 Do I need special approval from my insurance company to receive proton therapy?